luana-fs/backend-project/README.md

 # backend-project

-In this project I built a complete backend structure usig typescript and software architecture.
-The whole idea is about creating a fullstack project and improve typescript, authentication, services, architecture, cloud services and unity tests.
+In this project I built a complete backend structure using typescript and software architecture.
+The whole idea consists in creating a fullstack project and improve typescript, authentication, services, architecture, cloud services and unity tests.
+I'm coding this app to my bootcamp, Labenu.

 --

 ## Dependencies